5 Square & Rectangular Watches For A Fresh Look

-We might as well start this list out strong both figuratively and literally.
-The Jaeger LeCoultre Reverso comes from a solid watch brand that began in 1833.
-Jaeger LeCoultre has a firm reputation for innovation and ingenuity having been responsible for the creation of over 1,200 calibers.
+The Jaeger LeCoultre Reverso comes from a solid watch brand established in 1833.
+Jaeger LeCoultre has a firm reputation for innovation and ingenuity, having been responsible for the creation of over 1,200 calibres.

-Its designers definitely put a lot of engineering expertise into this Jaeger-LeCoultre Reverso model, both on the inside and out.
-That is probably the reason why the interest in it has lasted so long.
-Based on looks alone however, you would have to agree that it is one the sleekest looking dress watches available today.
+Its designers definitely put a lot of engineering expertise into this Jaeger-LeCoultre Reverso model, both inside and out.
+That’s probably the reason why the interest in it has lasted so long.
+Based on looks alone, however, you’d have to agree that it’s one the sleekest looking dress watches available today.

 TAG Heuer Monaco